pankajpratap990/Simple-Chat-Room/README.md

 This application works only in unix based system because the select module donot support I/O in windows.

 ***FURTHER ENHANCEMENT***
-Future goal on this project is to use threading so it can work on windows Addition of GUI
+Future goal on this project is to use threading so it can work on windows.
+Addition of GUI.

 ***RESOURCES***
 https://developer.ibm.com/tutorials/l-pysocks/